-There are over 39,000 incorporated associations in Victoria.
-Each Australian state has legislation governing associations and Victoria’s Act is one of the better examples.
+There are over 38,000 incorporated associations in Victoria.
+Each Australian state has legislation governing associations.
 Under the Associations Incorporation Reform Act 2012 (Vic) (“Associations Act”), community organisations can formalise their association in a manner recognised by the law.
 This benefits the group, but also creates ongoing responsibilities.

 The main advantages of incorporation are:

-•The liability of the association’s members (including the office bearers) is limited.
-The members are not personally liable for the association’s debts or liabilities during its operation, or the expenses of its winding-up (i.e. its ending).
+• The liability of the association’s members (including the office bearers) is limited.
+The members are not personally liable for the association’s debts or liabilities during its operation, or the expenses of its winding-up.